 The river is the only place in the world where these little hunters can be spotted with a bit of luck.
 For the abundance of wildlife that can be seen here, Kinabatangan river should be on every wildlife watcher’s Southeast Asia itinerary.

-Asia’s most threatened small cat
+Asia’s most threatened wild cat

 One of the least known wild cats in the word, the rabbit-sized Flat-headed cat is also one of the strangest.
 It takes its name from its unusually long snout and the flattened top of its head – an adaptation the cat developed to accommodate its semi-aquatic lifestyle.